Homes For Sale In FQ Story Historic District

 FQ Story Historic District homes are now one of the most desirable neighborhoods in Central Phoenix.
-With tree lined streets, Tudor homes and a location highly coveted homes dating from the early 1920s, it’s hard not to drive slowly in order to admire the scenery.
+Covered with tree lined streets, Tudor homes and a location of highly coveted homes dating from the early 1920s, it’s hard not to drive slowly in order to admire the scenery.

 Very close to downtown Phoenix including Chase Field Ballpark, Symphony Hall, loads of other cultural venues, hip restaurants, art galleries and the ability to hop on the nearby light rail.